88mphapp/docs/docs/smartcontract.md

 Withdraws multiple deposits for the caller.

-- `depositIDList`: The indices of the deposits to be withdrawn in the `userDeposits` array.
+- `depositIDList`: The indices of the deposits to be withdrawn in the `deposits` array plus 1.

 ##### `function multiEarlyWithdraw(uint256[] calldata depositIDList) external`

 Withdraws multiple deposits for the caller, before the maturation timestamp.
-The caller needs to approve DAI to `DInterest` before calling, the amount is equal to the sum of `userDeposits[depositID].initialDeficit` over all depositIDs in `depositIDList`.
+The caller needs to approve DAI to `DInterest` before calling, the amount is equal to the sum of `deposits[depositID].initialDeficit` over all depositIDs in `depositIDList`.

-- `depositIDList`: The indices of the deposits to be withdrawn in the `userDeposits` array.
+- `depositIDList`: The indices of the deposits to be withdrawn in the `deposits` array plus 1.

-##### `function sponsorDeposit(uint256 amount, uint256 maturationTimestamp, string calldata data) external`

-Creates a single sponsor deposit for the caller.

-- `amount`: The amount of Dai to deposit.
-The caller should have already approved the contract to spend this much Dai before calling this function.
-Scaled by \(10^{18}\).
-- `maturationTimestamp`: The Unix timestamp at and after which the deposit will be able to be withdrawn.
-In seconds.
-- `data`: An arbitrary string that contains metadata about the sponsor.
-Will be emitted as part of an event, but won't be put in storage.

-##### `function sponsorWithdraw(uint256 depositID) external`

-Withdraws a single sponsor deposit for the caller.

-- `depositID`: The index of the deposit to be withdrawn in the `sponsorDeposits` array.

 #### Read only functions

-##### `function userDeposits(address user, uint256 depositID) external view returns (uint256 amount, uint256 maturationTimestamp, uint256 initialDeficit, bool active)`
+##### `function getDeposit(uint256 depositID) external view returns (uint256 amount, uint256 maturationTimestamp, uint256 initialDeficit, uint256 initialMoneyMarketPrice, bool active)`

 Returns info about a user deposit.
+The owner of the deposit is whichever Ethereum account that owns the ERC721 deposit token with id `depositID`.

 ###### Inputs

 - `user`: The address of the user.
-- `depositID`: The index of the deposit in the `userDeposits` array.
+- `depositID`: The index of the deposit in the `deposits` array.

 ###### Returns

 - `amount`: The amount of the deposit, in stablecoins.
 Scaled by \(10^{stablecoinDecimals}\).
 - `maturationTimestamp`: The Unix timestamp at and after which the deposit will be able to be withdrawn.
 In seconds.
 - `initialDeficit`: The initial deficit caused by the deposit.
-Equal to the upfront interest paid plus the fee.
+Equals to the upfront interest paid plus the fee.
-- `active`: `true` if the deposit hasn't been withdrawn, `false` otherwise.

-##### `function sponsorDeposits(address user, uint256 depositID) external view returns (uint256 amount, uint256 maturationTimestamp, uint256 initialDeficit, bool active)`

-Returns info about a sponsor deposit.

-###### Inputs

-- `user`: The address of the sponsor.
-- `depositID`: The index of the deposit in the `sponsorDeposits` array.

-###### Returns

-- `amount`: The amount of the deposit, in stablecoins.
-Scaled by \(10^{stablecoinDecimals}\).
-- `maturationTimestamp`: The Unix timestamp at and after which the deposit will be able to be withdrawn.
-In seconds.
-- `initialDeficit`: The initial deficit caused by the deposit.
-Equal to zero.
+- `initialMoneyMarketPrice`: The value returned by `moneyMarket.price()` at the time of deposit.
 - `active`: `true` if the deposit hasn't been withdrawn, `false` otherwise.

 ##### `function UIRMultiplier() external view returns (uint256)`